Gold Humanism Honor Society

 in our community.

 In addition to the class GHHS members, one student and one faculty member are nominated by the student, faculty, and staff and selected each year as the recipient of the Leonard Tow Humanism in Medicine Award.
-The 2020 recipients of the award were Dr. Anya Sarah Koutras, Associate Professor of Family Medicine, and Dr. Eli Goldberg, a member of the Larner College of Medicine Class of 2020 and a Family Medicine Resident at the University of Vermont Medical Center, in Burlington, VT.
+The 2021 recipients of the award were Dr. Davika Singh, Infectious Disease Professor and Clinician, at our UVM Medical Center, and Dr. Christina Alexandria Dawson, a member of the Larner College of Medicine Class of 2021 and a Pediatrics Resident, University of North Carolina Hospitals, Chapel Hill, NC.